AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 For Aviatrix Controller and Aviatrix gateways, you can configure notifications to be alerted to events that occur in your network such as performance bottlenecks or other problems.
 You configure alerts and the channels to be notified using the notifications feature in Aviatrix Copilot.
 This section describes some of the system and network metrics on which notifications can be based.
 When alert conditions are met for a metric, Copilot sends a notification.
 How you set a condition threshold to trigger an alert will depend on different factors.
 For example, for system metrics, the instance size can influence the condition threshold that makes sense.
 For metrics associated with cloud provider-maintained infrastructure, the desired condition threshold may vary between cloud service providers.
 Work with your network operations team to determine the metric conditions that will trigger alerts in your environment.

-System metrics for triggering notifications
+**System metrics for triggering notifications**
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For Aviatrix Controller and Aviatrix gateways, you can configure alerts based on the following system metrics.
 Aviatrix gateways report live Linux system statistics (such as memory, CPU, I/O, processes, and swap) for the instances/virtual machines on which they run.

 cpu_idle
-    Of the total CPU time, the percentage of time the CPU(s) spent idle.
+    CPU Idle — Of the total CPU time, the percentage of time the CPU(s) spent idle.

 cpu_ks
-    Of the total kernel space memory on the host (VM/instance), the percentage of memory that is free.
+    CPU Kernel Space — Of the total kernel space memory on the host (VM/instance), the percentage of memory that is free.

 cpu_steal
-    Of the average CPU wait time on the host (VM/instance), the percentage of time a virtual CPU waits for a real CPU while the hypervisor services another virtual processor.
+    CPU Steal — Of the average CPU wait time on the host (VM/instance), the percentage of time a virtual CPU waits for a real CPU while the hypervisor services another virtual processor.

 cpu_us
-    Of the total CPU time, the percentage of time spent running non-kernel code.
+    CPU User Space — Of the total CPU time, the percentage of time spent running non-kernel code.

 cpu_wait
-    Of the total CPU time, the percentage of time spent waiting for IO.
+    CPU Wait — Of the total CPU time, the percentage of time spent waiting for IO.

 hdisk_free
-    The storage space on the disk (volume) that is free/unused.
+    Disk Free — The storage space on the disk (volume) that is free/unused.

 io_blk_in
-    The number of blocks received per second from a block device.
+    IO Blocks IN — The number of blocks received per second from a block device.

 io_blk_out
-    The number of blocks sent per second to a block device.
+    IO Blocks OUT — The number of blocks sent per second to a block device.

 memory_buf
-    The amount of memory used as buffers.
+    Memory Buffer — The amount of memory used as buffers.

 memory_cached
-    The amount of memory used as cache.
+    Memory Cache — The amount of memory used as cache.

 memory_free
-    The amount of idle memory.
+    Memory Free — The amount of idle memory.

 memory_swpd
-    If swapped is enabled, the amount of virtual memory used.
+    Memory Swapped — If swapped is enabled, the amount of virtual memory used.

 nproc_non_int_sleep
-    The number of processes blocked waiting for I/O to complete.
+    Processes Uninterruptable Sleep — The number of processes blocked waiting for I/O to complete.

 nproc_running
-    The number of processes that are running or waiting for run time.
+    Processes Waiting To Be Run — The number of processes that are running or waiting for run time.

 swap_from_disk
-    Memory that is swapped in every second from disk in kilobytes.
+    Swaps From Disk — Memory that is swapped in every second from disk in kilobytes.

 swap_to_disk
-    Memory that is swapped out every second to disk in kilobytes.
+    Swaps To Disk — Memory that is swapped out every second to disk in kilobytes.

 system_cs
-    The number of context switches per second.
+    System Context Switches — The number of context switches per second.

 system_int
-    The number of interrupts per second, including the clock.
+    System Interrupts — The number of interrupts per second, including the clock.

-Network metrics for triggering notifications
+**Network metrics for triggering notifications**
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For Aviatrix Controller and Aviatrix gateways, you can configure alerts based on the following network metrics.

 pkt_rate_total
-    The total (bidirectional) transmission in packet level per second.
+    Total Rate (in packets) — The total (bidirectional) transmission in packet level per second.
 Instance size impacts how many packets per second the gateway can handle.

 pkt_rx_rate
-    The total (received) transmission in packet level per second.
+    Packets Received Rate — The total (received) transmission in packet level per second.

 pkt_tx_rate
-    The total (transmitted) transmission in packet level per second.
+    Packets Transmitted Rate — The total (transmitted) transmission in packet level per second.

 rate_bandwidth_egress_limit_exceeded
-    (AWS Only) The number of rx packets dropped because the bandwidth allowance limit was exceeded.
+    (AWS Only) Bandwidth Egress Limit Exceeded Rate — The number of tx packets dropped because the bandwidth allowance limit was exceeded.

 rate_bandwidth_ingress_limit_exceeded
-    (AWS Only) The number of rx packets dropped because the bandwidth allowance limit was exceeded.
+    (AWS Only) Bandwidth Ingress Limit Exceeded Rate — The number of rx packets dropped because the bandwidth allowance limit was exceeded.

 rate_conntrack_limit_exceeded
-    (AWS Only) The number of packets dropped because the connection count allowance limit was exceeded.
+    (AWS Only) Conntrack Limit Exceeded Rate — The number of packets dropped because the connection count allowance limit was exceeded.

 rate_peak_received
-    The highest bit rate that has been received by the interface on the Aviatrix gateway VM/instance.
+    Peak Received Rate — The highest bit rate that has been received by the interface on the Aviatrix gateway VM/instance.

 rate_peak_sent
-    The highest bit rate that has been transmitted by the interface on the Aviatrix gateway VM/instance.
+    Peak Transmitted Rate — The highest bit rate that has been transmitted by the interface on the Aviatrix gateway VM/instance.

 rate_peak_total
-    The highest bit rate that has been received and transmitted or both by the interface on the Aviatrix gateway VM/instance.
+    Peak Total Rate — The highest bit rate that has been received and transmitted or both by the interface on the Aviatrix gateway VM/instance.

 rate_pps_limit_exceeded
-    The number of packets processed (bidirectional) by the Aviatrix gateway per second.
+    PPS Limit Exceeded Rate — The number of packets processed (bidirectional) by the Aviatrix gateway per second.

 rate_received
-    The rate of bits the Aviatrix gateway has received per second.
+    Received Rate — The rate of bits the Aviatrix gateway has received per second.

 rate_rx_compressed
-    The number of compressed packets received per second.
+    Compressed Packets Received Rate — The number of compressed packets received per second.

 rate_rx_drop
-    The number of packets dropped per second while receiving the packets.
+    Rate of Packets Dropped While Receiving — The number of packets dropped per second while receiving the packets.

 rate_rx_errs
-    The number of packets received per second that is flagged by the kernel as errored.
+    Errored Packets Received Rate — The number of packets received per second that is flagged by the kernel as errored.

 rate_rx_fifo
-    The number of overflow events per second when receiving packets.
+    Receiver FIFO Frames Rate — The number of overflow events per second when receiving packets.

 rate_rx_frame
-    The number of frame alignment errors per second when receiving packets.
+    Received Frames Rate — The number of frame alignment errors per second when receiving packets.

 rate_rx_multicast
-    The number of multicast packets per second.
+    Multicast Packets Received Rate — The number of multicast packets per second.

 rate_sent
-    The rate of bits per second that has been transmitted by the interface on the Aviatrix gateway VM/instance.
+    Transmitted Rate — The rate of bits per second that has been transmitted by the interface on the Aviatrix gateway VM/instance.

 rate_total
-    The total (bidirectional) rate of bits processed per second by the interface on the Aviatrix VM/instance.
+    Total Rate — The total (bidirectional) rate of bits processed per second by the interface on the Aviatrix VM/instance.

 rate_tx_carrier
-    The number of frame transmission errors per second due to loss of carrier during transmission.
+    Transmitted Carrier Frames Rate — The number of frame transmission errors per second due to loss of carrier during transmission.

 rate_tx_colls
-    The number of collisions per second during packet transmission.
+    Collisions Rate during Transmission — The number of collisions per second during packet transmission.

 rate_tx_compressed
-    The number of correctly received compressed packets per second.
+    Compressed Packets Transmitted Rate — The number of correctly received compressed packets per second.

 rate_tx_drop
-    The number of packets being dropped per second while sending.
+    Rate of Packets Dropped during Transmission — The number of packets being dropped per second while sending.

 rate_tx_errs
-    The total number of transmit problems per second.
+    Errored Packets Transmitted Rate — The total number of transmit problems per second.

 rate_tx_fifo
-    The number of frame transmission errors per second due to device FIFO underrun/underflow.
+    Transmission FIFO Frames Rate — The number of frame transmission errors per second due to device FIFO underrun/underflow.

 GatewayStatus
-    Any gateway status change triggers an alert.
+    Gateway Status — Any gateway status change triggers an alert.

 TunnelStatus
-    Any link status change triggers an alert.
+    Tunnel Status — Any link status change triggers an alert.

 BGPpeeringStatus
-    Any BGP peering status change triggers an alert.
+    BGP Peering Status — Any BGP peering status change triggers an alert.